Ringdealer/NonBrickMortar/README.md

  - Scrapy
  - Urllib3

-  Amazon could ban the computer visiting its web site due to restriction.
-If is is the case to bypass those restrictions we are going to use an USER_AGENT allowed by Amazon to be used by Google.
+  Amazon could ban the computer visiting its web site.
+If it is the case, to bypass those restrictions we are going to use an USER_AGENT allowed by Amazon to be used by Google.

   In order to get it we go to https://www.whatismybrowser.com/detect/what-is-my-user-agent and copy the User Agent shown in the web site.
 In the project folder we open `settings.py` and under the commented code for user agent we paste
   `USER_AGENT = 'Mozilla/5.0 (Windows NT 10.0; Win64; x64) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/84.0.4147.135 Safari/537.36'`